byui-cit/wdd131/src/prove/character-card.md

 ## **01** Review and plan

-Begin by reviewing the provided wireframes and mockup below to see what the webpage will look like.
+Begin by reviewing the image below to see what the webpage will look like.
 You can use the indicated image, colors and fonts or you can choose some of your own.

 ![Recipe book wireframe small](/assets/images/character-card.png)